aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getPrintDrill() {#getPrintDrill--}

+<b>@deprecated.</b> Please use the 'printDrill' property instead.
 Specifies a boolean value that indicates whether drill indicators should be printed. print expand/collapse buttons when displayed on pivottable.

 ```javascript
 getPrintDrill() : boolean;